rolim520/Springer-Silentia-IR-remote/README.md

 ## How it works

 It works by periodicly sending a pulse width signal stored in its memory.
-The signal sent can be changed by using a NEC protocol IR remote to map signal fro the original springer remote to new NEC commands
+The signal sent can be changed by using a NEC protocol IR remote to map signals from the original springer remote to new NEC commands.
+The funtions are mapped as it follows: